Skip to content

 • No travel perks (no rental car insurance, trip cancellation, or purchase protection)

 The Discover it Cash Back card has been a favorite among personal finance experts for years, and for good reason.
-It offers 5% cash back on rotating categories, a first-year cash back match that effectively doubles your rewards, no annual fee, and acceptance of applicants with limited credit history.
+It offers 5% cash back on rotating quarterly categories, a first-year cash back match that effectively doubles your rewards, no annual fee, and approval for applicants with limited credit history.

-For beginners building credit or anyone who wants strong cash back rewards without an annual fee, this is the card to beat.
+For beginners building credit or anyone who wants strong cash back rewards without an annual fee, this is the card to beat in 2026.

 Card details